Prognosis and Outcomes in Physical Therapy

 Conclusion: other considerations regarding shoulder pain

-While this series of articles provides a comprehensive look at the rotator cuff from subjective complaints to outcomes, there are many other considerations which go into managing rotator cuff injuries.
+While this series of articles provides a comprehensive look at the rotator cuff from subjective complaints to outcomes, there are many other considerations that go into managing rotator cuff injuries.

-If the initial diagnosis and treatment is off, or does not have the typical response, the clinician must work back through the exam and consider other differentials.
+If the initial diagnosis and treatment are off or do not have the typical response, the clinician must work back through the exam and consider other differentials.

 Oftentimes there is dysfunction along the kinetic chain, starting with the thoracic spine, ribs, and scapula which also needs to be addressed.